 Major in Jewish Studies

 The Jewish Studies major offers a broad liberal arts background combined with intensive preparation in the historical and religious experience of Jewish cultures from antiquity to contemporary times.
-It can also be combined, as a second major, with various other majors, including Economics, Political Science, Literature, English, Philosophy, and History.
+It can also be combined, as a second major, with various other majors, including Comparative Literature, Economics, English, French, Global Affairs, History, NELC, Philosophy, Political Science, and Religious Studies.
 Students interested in majoring in Jewish Studies are encouraged to reach out to the Director of Undergraduate Studies as soon as possible.

 Requirements of the Major